-Study in Canada Scholarships provide students from post-secondary institutions located in the new eligible countries/territories with short-term exchange opportunities for study or research in Canadian post-secondary institutions at the college, undergraduate and graduate levels.
+Study in Canada Scholarships provide students from post-secondary institutions located in the new eligible countries/territories with short-term exchange opportunities for study or research in Canadian post-secondary institutions at the graduate levels.

 This student exchange program replaces the full-degree-based Study in Canada Scholarships piloted in 2020.
 At least 50 scholarships will be awarded in the next competition, with the number increasing each year.

 The application period is from January to March 2021.

 McMaster Internal Deadline for applicants to submit required documents is Monday, March 1, 2021.
 Incomplete or late applications will not be considered.
 An application is deemed complete if all application materials have been submitted by the applicant and the department to the School of Graduate Studies by the internal deadline.

 All eligible applications submitted by the internal deadline will be reviewed based on McMaster’s strategic priorities at the institutional level and only those deemed exceptional by McMaster University will be forwarded to the Department of Foreign Affairs, Trade and Development (DFATD) for the federal competition.

 Canadian institutions will be informed of the final selection and results by the end of May 2021.

 Value and Duration

 Funding for Study in Canada Scholarships is made available by Global Affairs Canada through its legal title: the Department of Foreign Affairs, Trade and Development (DFATD).